oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 #### Database Service

-Oracle Cloud Infrastructure offers single-node database systems on either bare metal or virtual machines, and 2-node RAC database systems on virtual machines, ExaCS and ATP-D/ATP-S
+Oracle Cloud Infrastructure offers single-node database systems on either bare metal or virtual machines, and 2-node RAC database systems on virtual machines, ExaCS and ADB-D/ADB-S

 All single-node DB systems support the following Oracle DBCS editions: Standard Edition, Enterprise Edition (EE), EE - High Performance, EE - Extreme Performance.
 Two-node Oracle RAC DB systems require Oracle Enterprise Edition - Extreme Performance which includes the Real Application Clusters license.

 Each database will be single node, [for information see](https://docs.oracle.com/en-us/iaas/Content/Database/Concepts/overview.htm) with ASM as the Storage Management option.
 By default, the database listener runs on port 1521.

-The Database Service uses its own hidden default Object Storage when employing the [built-in backup capabilities](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/backingupOS.htm#Backing_Up_a_Database_to_Oracle_Cloud_Infrastructure_Object_Storage) for [scheduling automated backups](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/backingupOS.htm#managedbackupfeatures__backupscheduling).
+The Database Service uses its own hidden default Object Storage when employing the [built-in backup capabilities](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/backingupOS.htm#Backing_Up_a_Database_to_Oracle_Cloud_Infrastructure_Object_Storage) for scheduling automated backups.
 The DB automatic backup configuration is defined in the deployment section of this design.
 However many customers prefer a more flexible scheduling or want to have access to the backups from outside the DB Service.
 The DB backup bucket will be created for this purpose.

 A DB System in DBCS can be [easily scaled](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/managingDBsystem.htm)

-**Please consider changing the above for ExaCS and ATP**
+**Please consider changing the above for ExaCS and ADB**

 #### Object Storage